ihsan-sa/Lorentz-Solver-V2/README.md

 ## General structure

 The `config.txt` file has various sections, denoted by tags.
 The structure is shown below.
 The `%%` is used to denote a comment, although this is not supported in the solver.
+Note: It is usually best to leave 2-3 lines between tags.

 ```
 TITLE
+%% parameters

+AUTHOR
 %% parameters

 SIM